-Any decisions of the Elections Committee or Chief Returning Officer (CRO) may be appealed.
-Notice and grounds for appeal shall be submitted in writing to the Returning Officers no later than 4:30 PM, five (5) business days after the Committee or CRO's ruling.
+Any decisions of the Elections Committee or CRO may be appealed.
+Notice and grounds for appeal shall be submitted in writing to the Returning Officers no later than 4:30 PM, five (5) business days after the Committee or CRO's ruling;

-Candidates who choose to appeal will be required to submit all documentation for circulation within the Elections Committee minimum 48 hours prior to the scheduled appeal meeting.
+Candidates who choose to appeal will be required to submit all documentation for circulation within the Elections Committee minimum forty-eight (48) hours prior to the scheduled appeal meeting.

-The Elections Committee shall first reconsider its initial decision as well as those made by the Chief Returning Officer.
-If the complaint is not satisfactorily resolved, notice of intent to proceed with the appeal must be received in writing to Returning Officers within five (5) business days of the Committee's ruling.
+The Elections Committee shall first reconsider its initial decision as well as those made by the CRO;

+If the complaint is not satisfactorily resolved, notice of intent to proceed with the appeal must be received in writing to Returning Officers within five (5) business days of the Committee's ruling;

 The Electoral Appeal Board shall then consider the case and its decision shall be final.

-Appeals for a recount must be received in writing by the Returning Officers by 4:30 PM, two (2) business days after the initial counting of ballots.
+Appeals for a recount must be received in writing by the Returning Officers by 4:30 PM, two (2) business days after the initial counting of ballots;

 Immediately after the resolution of all pending appeals, the CRO shall proclaim the successful candidate(s) duly elected.